lauradegroot/javascript-jquery-definitions/README.md

 javascript-jquery-definitions
 =============================

-Definitions found while reading 'Javascript and jQuery' by John Duckett
+Definitions found while reading 'Javascript and jQuery' by John Duckett, a handy reference for myself and friends!